tkant/elasticsearch-terraform-ecs/README.md

 ### Change terraform variables before going ahead
 Look terraform/es/variables.tf

 Change name, image_elasticsearch, vpc_id, etc as per your need.
-The image name provided is being used by me which is hosted on ECR
+The image name provided is being used by me which is hosted on ECR.

+## TODO
+_Add more description_

 ## Author
 [**Tushar Kant**](http://tusharkant.com) <tushar91delete@gmail.com>